 #1- Carlsbad Caverns National Park (New Mexico)

-The Guadalupe Mountains are the birthplace of a national park, which was established in 1930.
-The show cave is the main attraction of Carlsbad Caverns national forest and attracts over 440000 visitors each year.
+The Guadalupe Mountains in New Mexico are the birthplace of a national park, which was established in 1930.
+The show cave is the main attraction of Carlsbad Caverns and attracts over 440000 visitors each year.
 On some holidays like National Park Week, Martin Luther King Jr Weekend, and similar days you have the free admission chance to join this fantastic park.
 Do you like to explore the sky and its shining moon in the heart of nature?
 If your answer is positive, Carlsbad Caverns National Park is yours.
 Come and enjoy the star parties.

 #2- Yosemite Valley National Park (California)

 This glacier valley is a fabulous place to relax in the heart of nature and find yourself in the hands of the Creator.
 Yosemite Valley is a perfect place for hiking and romantic walking.
 This stunning valley is made of Merced Rivers, different waterfalls, and streams.
 One of the breathtaking waterfalls in North America, which attracts nature lovers in spring, is Yosemite Falls.
 What makes Yosemite Valley famous is amazing deep valleys, stunning waterfalls, ancient sequins, and breathtaking views.
 The best time to visit Yosemite Valley National Park in September and May.

 Do you like to step into the house of the giant cactuses?
 If your answer is positive, do not miss Saguaro National Park, which was established in 1994.
 Each year more than 60000 visitors come to Saguaro National Park to enjoy the stunning park.
 In the east of Saguaro, you have the opportunity for hiking and climbing, but you may go to the western section and enjoy this worth visiting park if your time is short.
 Do not miss this opportunity of watching the golden and red sky when the sun decides to go down.